ARMOR 24 Hour Trading Volume Reaches $52.81 (ARMOR)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-ARMOR’s genesis date was January 22nd, 2021.
+ARMOR launched on January 22nd, 2021.
 ARMOR’s total supply is 750,000,000 tokens and its circulating supply is 71,701,072 tokens.
+The official message board for ARMOR is medium.com/@armor.fi.
 ARMOR’s official website is armor.fi.
-ARMOR’s official message board is medium.com/@armor.fi.
 ARMOR’s official Twitter account is @armorfi and its Facebook page is accessible here.

 Armor tracks exact amounts of user funds as they dynamically move across various protocols, and bills by the second using a streamed payment system.”